openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 When the Cluster API MachineSet has been created independently of Machine API, new Machines will not be created in Machine API to reflect the Machines owned by the Cluster API MachineSet.

+Optionally, a user will be able to configure a Machine API MachineSet to create Machines that are authoritative in Cluster API from creation.
+By setting the `spec.template.spec.authoritativeAPI` to `ClusterAPI`, the Machine API MachineSet will create Machine API Machines with their `authoritativeAPI` pre-filled to `ClusterAPI`.
+This will trigger the creation of the Cluster API machine and the Cluster API controllers will implement the creation of the new Machine.
+This will eventually become the default action, but will allow users to test the Machine creation flow in Cluster API without having to move over to using a Cluster API MachineSet.

 #### Deletion of Machines

 To enable the synchronisation of deletion, the sync controller will use its own Finalizer `sync.machine.openshift.io/finalizer` on resources that have Machine API and Cluster API equivalents.